Duplex and Speed Setting on Switch

 Duplex Mismatch and speed settings

-A duplex mismatch occurs when the two communicating Ethernet devices connected with duplex settings; that are not the same, either because of manual settings or the auto-negotiation process.
-Duplex Mismatch has also down the performance of the device.
-An example of a duplex mismatch is if one port on the link operates; at half-duplex while the other port operates at full-duplex, as shown in Figure below.
+A duplex mismatch occurs when the two communicating Ethernet devices are connected with duplex settings that are not the same, either because of manual settings or the auto-negotiation process.
+Duplex Mismatch has also slowed down the device’s performance.
+An example of a duplex mismatch is if one port on the link operates at half-duplex while the other port operates at full-duplex, as shown in the Figure below.

-Duplex mismatches occur when either the Ethernet device; or the Ethernet switch is hard-coded to full-duplex and the other side is configured for auto-negotiation.
-This happens because the switch, when not given any auto-negotiation information, will default to half duplex.
-This occurs when one or both ports on a link have reset and the auto-negotiation; the process does not result in both link partners having the same configuration.
+Duplex mismatches occur when the Ethernet device or switch is hard-coded to full-duplex, and the other side is configured for auto-negotiation.
+When no auto-negotiation information is given, the switch defaults to half-duplex.
+This occurs when one or both ports on a link have reset, and the auto-negotiation process does not result in both link partners having the same configuration.

 It also occurs when users reconfigure one side of a link and forget to reconfigure the other.
 Both sides of a link should have auto-negotiation on, or both sides should have it off.